MUSC Bulletin | College of Graduate Studies

 Part-Time Program - Students complete the program in two years on a part time basis, beginning each fall.
 Individuals admitted to this program complete a 38 academic credit hour master's program which is composed of classroom lectures and seminars.
 Classes meet Tuesday and Thursday afternoons.

 Full-Time Program - Students complete the program on a full-time basis beginning each Fall.
 Individuals admitted to this program complete a 38 academic credit hour Master's program composed of classroom lectures and seminars in one year or 3 semesters.
-The program is designed for students who are currently pursuing doctoral degrees in one of the six colleges (Medicine, Dental Medicine, Nursing, Pharmacy, Graduate Studies, Health Professions), as well as international students with a degree in health sciences.
+The program is available to students pursuing doctoral degrees in one of the six colleges (Medicine, Dental Medicine, Nursing, Pharmacy, Graduate Studies, Health Professions), as well as international applicant and professionals with a bachelor's or a master's degree in health/clincal sciences from an accredited institution of higher education and international students.

 All applications to the College of Graduate Studies must be submitted online.
 If you are unable to apply online you must petition the Office of the Dean for special accommodation explaining why you are unable to apply online.
 Applicants should apply online at http://academicdepartments.musc.edu/esl/em/admissions/application/mscr/

-All masters’ level and international students MUST pay an online application fee without exception and this fee must accompany the application when filed.
+An online application fee must accompany the application when filed.
 Test scores (SAT, ACT, GRE, MAT, etc.) are NOT required.

 At the time of acceptance for admission to the College of Graduate Studies, the applicant must submit a matriculation fee and is required to subscribe to the Honor Code and the Code of Conduct at the time of initial registration.

 Tuition and Fees

 The tuition and fee schedule for the Master of Science in Clinical Research Degree is found under the College of Graduate Studies tuition and fee schedule for full- and part-time students, and is published annually in June.
 The schedule is posted on the University website.
 It is also available from the Office of Enrollment Management at http://academicdepartments.musc.edu/esl/em/records/fees.html

 Student Health Insurance